Administrative Assistant II - Clinical Practice

 Job Summary: Provides administrative support to physicians in their clinical practice, academic and research roles.

-- Answers and screens telephone calls .
-Takes accurate messages or directs call to appropriate person.
-Greets and directs patients, families, visitors and staff.
-Responds to requests in a timely manner and provides clear, accurate information within scope of knowledge and authority.
+- Answers and screens telephone calls.
+Takes accurate messages or directs the call to the appropriate person.
+Greets and directs patients, families, visitors, and staff.
+Responds to requests in a timely manner and provides clear, accurate information within the scope of knowledge and authority.